 Patients seek bunion treatment for the following reasons:

 Your care is our top priority.

 Depending on the severity of the bunion, a correction occurs with a variety or combination of different methods involving bone shaving, bone cutting to realign and fixate the bone into its anatomically correct position, and/or bone mending by fusing the bone at the joint.
-At Gotham Footcare, your doctor will have an in-depth discussion with you regarding which procedure will best accommodate your individual needs and expected outcomes.
+At Gotham Footcare, your New York City podiatrist will have an in-depth discussion with you regarding which procedure will best accommodate your individual needs and expected outcomes.

-At Gotham Footcare, your doctor will begin by asking you several questions to better understand the subjective nature of your bunion deformity.
+At Gotham Footcare, your New York City bunion specialist will begin by asking you several questions to better understand the subjective nature of your bunion deformity.

 Your doctor may ask you questions about when you first noticed your bunion and how quickly your bunion has progressed.
 Your doctor will want to know the following:

 In addition, you may also be asked about the kind of shoes you usually wear and whether you have a job that requires you to be on your feet for long periods.